mvolkmann/blog/src/prolog.md

 `-` (output), `--` (unbound), `?` (partially bound),
 `:` (meta-argument such as a goal), `@` (will not be instantiated), and `!` (mutable).

-To install the terminal command `swipl` in macOS, enter `brew install swi-prolog`

-To start a SWI-Prolog top level from a terminal, enter `swipl`.

-To specify configuration for all top level sessions, create the file `$HOME/.config/swi-prolog/init.pl`.
-For example, this file might set [prolog flags](#prolog-flags).

 #### Packs